friendly/MLBlogos/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The MLBlogos package provids small (150 x 100) logos for the teams in Major League Baseball (from the 2021 season).
+The MLBlogos package provides small (150 x 100) logos for the teams in Major League Baseball (from the 2021 season).
 A possible use is to create tables and graphs of Teams data from the [Lahman package](https://github.com/cdalzell/Lahman).